dishonesthips/EeyoreAlarm/README.md

 ## Dependencies ##

 This program is designed to run on an Onion Omega2.
-It requires mailsend to be installed, and depends on the ugpio library.
+It requires mailsend to be installed, timezone to be updated, connection to the internet, and depends on the ugpio library.

 ## Building ##
 Use the included makefile to build by running 'make'.
 If you wish to